 Critically, this proposed rule also creates a means to enforce these requirements, which applies to both new rules and those already in existence.
-Section 3 empowers interested parties to alert the VA to improper guidance, whenever issued, and it allows VA or office to rescind such action without complication.
-This provision efficiently allows those most affected by agency action to share their institutional knowledge with the VA, and it also allows the VA to correct improper actions efficiently.
+Section 3 empowers interested parties to alert the Commission to improper action, whenever issued, and allows the Commission to rescind such action without complication.
+This provision efficiently allows those most affected by agency action to share their institutional knowledge with the agency, and it also allows the agency to correct improper actions efficiently.

 But if this voluntary process falls short, Section 3 also allows an interested person the opportunity to petition for judicial review.
-If the VA believes that its action is appropriate under this rule, it need only say so pursuant to Section 3(d) and explain why its action does not constitute improper legislative rulemaking.
+If the Commission believes that its action is appropriate under this rule, it need only say so pursuant to Section 3(d), and explain why its action does not constitute improper legislative rulemaking.
 Sections 3(d), (e), (f) and (h) set out a process by which a court may decide this legal issue on the merits.
 Sections 3(g) and (h) also resolve the difficult finality question that commonly allows improper legislative rulemaking to evade judicial oversight.
-Section 3(g) designates the VA's decision on a petition for review as final, thus establishing a concrete cause of action.
+Section 3(g) designates the Commission's decision on a petition for review as final, thus establishing a concrete cause of action.
 Section 3(h), meanwhile, resolves the problem that may exist when agency action is improperly binding, but nevertheless evades review because it is not yet final, by deeming any binding action necessarily one that is also final.